Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Pulsar electrodynamics: revisited

+Now, we can regard the toroidal field $\Bt$ as the swept-back component of $\vcBp$ due to inertial loadings on the terminating surface $\Sffinf$ of the force-free domain.
+Accordingly, the behavior of $I=I(\ell, \Psi)$ from the stellar surface to infinity will be described as follows;

-(see equation (\rf{OL-I}) and Figure \rff{GapI} for a Kerr hole's force-free magnetosphere).
-We do not intend to take into account complicated interactions of the force-free pulsar wind with the interstellar media permeated by the general magnetic field in this model.
-We assume simply that $I(\ell,\Psi)$ tends to null for $\ell\to\infty$ and also $\vp\to\infty$.
-This presumes that all the Poynting energy eventually is transmitted to the particle kinetic energy.
+(see Eq.\ (\rf{OL-I}) for a Kerr hole's force-free magnetosphere).
+We do not intend to consider complicated interactions of the force-free pulsar wind with the interstellar media permeated by the general magnetic FLs in this model.
+We assume simply that $I(\ell,\Psi)$ approaches zero for $\ell\to\infty$ and also $\vp\to\infty$.
+This presumes that all the Poynting energy will be transferred eventually to the particle kinetic energy.
+The condition $I=0$ in $\ell \lo \ell_{\rm NS}$ means that there will be no unipolar induction battery that has an internal resistance.